krshrimali/ChatBot-IIITNR/README.md

 5. Shubham Yadav

 # Meetings: #
-Meeting - 1.
-Wed. , 1st August : Discuss the Project and with client:
+**Meeting - 1.
+Wed. , 1st August : Discuss the Project and with client:**

 1. Project Discussion:
-  1 Topics discussed.
+    1. Topics discussed.
 Demos found.
-  2 Is UI the priority?
+    2. Is UI the priority?
 (Question) Mainly not.
 Because of IIIT NR's own website layout, it shouldn't be.
 ChatBot has to be kept simple and easy to load.
-  3 Rivescript Module is the best find?
+    3. Rivescript Module is the best find?
 Any better finds? - Rivescript is easy to install, data format is understandable.
 2. Client :
-  1 Topic - Good.
+    1. Topic - Good.
-  2 UI - Not priority.
+    2. UI - Not priority.
 Use college's template.
-  3 RiveScript - our choice.
+    3. RiveScript - our choice.
 Should be open source & fast.

-Meeting - 2.
-Tuesday, 7th August : With Client.
+**Meeting - 2.
+Tuesday, 7th August : With Client.**

 1. Client:
-  1 UI - Add contact us, college image and menu.
+    1. UI - Add contact us, college image and menu.
-  2 Prepare a sample admission chat bot.
+    2. Prepare a sample admission chat bot.
 We'll deploy it and test it.
 Take data from FAQs on the website.

 # Client: #